HewlettPackard/hpe-sd-cloud/kubernetes/helm/charts/sa-helm-chart/README.md

 #### Resources in testing environments

-Minimum requirements, for CPU and memory, are set by default in HPE SA deployed pods.
+Minimum requirements for CPU and memory are set by default in HPE SA deployed pods.

 **IMPORTANT:** Kubernetes worker nodes must have at least 8 GB and 6 CPUs for HPE SA pods to start without any problem.
 If any HPE SA pod needs more resources, you get an error such as `FailedScheduling ...
 Insufficient cpu.`